Written by Allen Crowely

 He stood and gave her a coy smile, "Hey, It’s physics for me, computers for you.
 We’re no different.
 I just want to go first so I can get it out of my head and learn something from your presentation."

 Crick stretched out his legs and leaned back folding his hands behind his head.
 He was the kind of guy who’d do most of the work and not care if he got the credit.
-"Like you're going to learn something about physics from our presentations."
+"Like you're going to learn something from our presentations."

 Lincoln felt bad he couldn’t share with them the real reason he wanted to go first.
 Mostly it was because he wanted to get it over with so he could get to the lab and study the creature in his backpack.
+Most of the butterflies he’d usually have before giving a presentation to a big group were gone because the worm in his backpack had eclipsed what should have been his life’s greatest achievement.

 Feynman stood.
 He shook out his arms like a wrestler before a match, “Let’s Rochambeau.
 If he gets it, he deserves it.
 At the quantum level we all get the same chance."

 "Yeah OK.
 Let’s do it.
-For the record Feynman, I don't like your logic of leaving this to chance."
+For the record, Feynman, I don't like your logic of leaving this to chance."
 Linclon held out his hands, one flat, the other a fist above it.
 "Let’s do this!"

 Nine slaps and three shoots later, Lincoln set up his project.

 Today's class would be an assembly of all three of her classes, so the room was crowded with over sixty students.
-All present.

-At the appropriate time, Lincoln began.
 “I’d like to start by saying that everything here was built with Martian materials.
 And thanks to Ms. Liebenow, who put up with me during the independent study class for physics where I designed much of this prototype.”

 “Allow me to introduce MR. WAR, the Multifilament, Rotary Worm Action Rifle”.